ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

       .sma(30);                  // 30 day moving average.
 ```

-The Grademark API expects that we'll have all our input data and indicators combined.
+Grademark expects that we'll have all our input data and indicators combined.
 So we must now merge our moving average indicator into the input data:

 ```javascript
     // Integrate moving average indexed on date.